 “A candidate is the only product on earth that can say “no” before it’s purchased.”

-When it comes to choosing a recruiter and selling yourself, make sure the recruiter appreciates you as a candidate and clearly understands your unique commercial value.
+- When it comes to choosing an executive recruiter to represent you, make sure that the appreciate you as a candidate and clearly understand your unique commercial value.

 Of course, you’re competing.
-But your recruiter shouldn’t be.
+But your executive recruiter shouldn’t be.

 Greg cautions that agency recruitment is often a dysfunctional business model.
 Businesses often hand their openings over to multiple recruitment agencies in hopes of gaining efficiencies, or getting a better deal.